dpgraham4401/dpgraham4401/README.md

 </h1>

 <div align='center'>
-  <p>I'm a full-stack developer, with a master's degress in Geophysics, currently working for the EPA.
+  <p>I'm a full-stack developer, with a master's degree in Geophysics, currently working for the EPA.
 I'm not afriad to pick up new skills to get a job done. </p>
 </div>

 <!-- Github stats -->